 - How much website traffic your press release produced

-- How many people it converted
+- How many people it has converted (i.e., downloaded an attached document or followed your call to action)

 After your press release is published, one way to go the extra mile and boost its exposure further is to share your published press releases with your network on social media.
 This can be as simple as sharing the link to your published story on your Facebook and LinkedIn pages.
 You can also get creative and experiment with different content formats for different social platforms.